Close

 Offering Discounts

 Actions that may be perceived to lessen the value of the professional, the profession or health care as a whole is not allowed.
-For example, the use of Groupon™ or other bulk-purchase websites is strictly prohibited.
-It is permissible for an RRT to offer discounts for their services as longs as certain provisions are in place; discount advertisements must not state anything false or misleading, and the RRT must not try to recoup the discounted fee by raising fees for other services.
+It is permissible for an RT to offer discounts for their services as longs as certain provisions are in place; discount advertisements must not state anything false or misleading, and the RT must not try to recoup the discounted fee by raising fees for other services.

 Offering a reduction in cost for prompt payment is not allowed as it gives preferential treatment to those who have the financial resources to take advantage of this discount, while essentially penalizing those who don’t have the means to.
 This does not prevent RRTs from being able to implement additional charges for late payments; the terms of late payment charges should be clearly outlined for clients in advance.